0xsuryansh/searchNBAMonorepo/README.md

-This is commit Update table_builder.py
+This is commit added test case, corrected grammar infonode responses, and added support for test case to generate_random_response.